-From No to Now: This is the Untold Story of Hollywood’s First Make-Up Women
+From No to Now: This is the Untold Story of Hollywood’s First Make-Up Women.

-Synopsis: “Make-Up Women-Glamour & Guts” Documentary shines a light on the untold story of Hollywood’s First Make-Up Women.
-Ironically, and not commonly known, even by many working in the entertainment industry today, it was not until the 1970’s when Hollywood’s Make-Up Artists & Hair Stylists Union, finally (under duress), accepted Women into their Union as Make-Up Artists.
-Before that time, Women were only permitted to apply “Body Make-Up” and any Make-Up applied to the actor’s face was reserved for Men Only.
-To be clear-Women had the right to vote in 1920… But No Make-Up until the 1970’s!
-From the male-only, Studio Make-Up Departments, to Hollywood’s Make-Up Union, established in 1937-Women were discriminated against and harassed for almost 50 years, restricted from entering the craft as Make-Up Artists and ineligible to choose this profession, for no other reason than being a Woman.
-They were simply told NO and that Women would Never do Make-Up in Hollywood!
-Well, let’s just say Thankfully- Some Women just don’t hear so good?!
-Enter- “Make-Up Women-Glamour & Guts” ...exactly as the title would suggest.
+“Make-Up Women-Glamour & Guts” Documentary shines a light on the untold story of Hollywood’s First Make-Up Women.
+Ironically, and not commonly known, even by many in the entertainment industry today- it was not until almost the mid-1970s when Hollywood’s Make-Up Artists & Hair Stylists Union finally accepted Women into their Union as Make-Up Artists, under duress.
+Women were only allowed to apply “Body Make-Up” and any make-up applied to the actor’s face was reserved for Men Only.
+To be clear-Women had the right to vote in 1920… but No make-up until the 1970s!
+From the male-only Studio Make-Up Departments to the Make-Up Union, women were discriminated against and shut out for over 50 years, restricted from entering the craft and ineligible to choose this profession, for no other reason than being a Woman.
+Simply told: “Women will Never do Make-Up in Hollywood!”

-A story of “Firsts”- this Documentary includes a collection of interviews with the very first Women accepted into the Hollywood Make-Up Union, as well as several of the earliest Woman to subsequently join the guild in the mid 70’s.
-“MAKE-UP WOMEN” Features: Bernadine M. Anderson- the very first Woman formally accepted into the Union and first African-American Woman.
-Followed by Charlene Roberson & Dee Manges- the first and only two “Body Make-Up” Women into the Make-Up classification.
-Ve Neill-Fantasy & Special Make-Up Effects Guru (3X Oscar, BAFTA & Emmy Winner/Face Off Judge) and groundbreaking first "Woman" Lifetime Achievement Award Recipient.
-Dorothy “Dot” Ponedel (posthumously)- first Make-Up Woman from the Golden Age (hidden and harassed by the union & un-credited), Susan Cabral Ebert-first Woman Make-Up Artist Union President, with first Latina & Japanese members-Nora de la Torre and Kaori N. Turner are among the list.
-With an abundance of stills, a sprinkling of film clips (as many as we can afford), Ve Neill’s 2016 Make-Up Artists & Hairstylist Guild Lifetime Achievement Award (presented by Johnny Depp), and a Make-Up Women Dinner Party Reunion.
-Also included are interviews with Legendary Make-Up Men-Rick Baker & Tom Burman as well as the great Mr. Norman Lear.
-Additional talent interviews TBA.
+A story of first's- the Doc includes interviews with the very first and subsequent Women accepted into the Hollywood Make-Up Union.
+Many are Academy, Emmy & BAFTA winners & nominees, several of whom still work today.
+Featuring: Bernadine M. Anderson-first Woman & first African-American formally accepted into the Union, former '60s Body Make-Up Women-Charlene Roberson (daughter of notorious Stuntman-"Bad" Chuck Roberson) & Dee Manges, Ve Neill-Fantasy & Special Make-Up Effects Guru (3X Oscar, BAFTA & Emmy Winner/Face-Off Judge) & groundbreaking first "Woman" Lifetime Achievement Award recipient, Dorothy “Dot” Ponedel (posthumously)- first Make-Up Woman from the Golden Age (Judy Garland’s make-up artist hidden by the union), Susan Cabral-Ebert-first Woman Make-Up Artist-Union President and first Latina & Japanese members-Nora de la Torre and Kaori N. Turner, are among the 20 women interviewed.
+Included are behind-the-scenes vintage stills, film & television clips, Ve Neill’s Lifetime Achievement Award (presented by Johnny Depp), Smithsonian African American Museum footage, rare archival documents, original sketches, and a Make-Up Women Dinner Party Reunion.
+Highlights also include interviews with acclaimed Make-Up Men-Rick Baker & Thomas Burman as well as the incomparable Mr. Norman Lear. (additional talent interviews TBD)

 2019 Standard Entertainment, LLC